TheAmityD/school-sql-db-1/README.md

 # school-sql-db-1
 Just my first database thing.
-Good to have in private because GitHub Pages obviously doesn't have SQL databases or MyPHPAdmin, or whatever.
+Good to have in private because GitHub Pages obviously doesn't have SQL databases or PHPMyAdmin, or whatever.